Sathiya1611/Prediction_on_healthcare_data/README.md

 # Prediction_on_healthcare_data

-The objective of this project is to predict if the patient has diabetes or not from data.
+The objective of the project is to build a machine learning model to accurately predict whether or not the patients in the dataset has diabetes or not.